In teaching informed decision-making, it’s not just about teaching birth plans, or just teaching key questions. There need to be at least four steps:

 1a.
 Choose the caregivers that match that.
 (Check out the quiz at the beginning of the Great Starts Guide for one approach to this step.)

-2. Articulate those priorities in a birth plan.
-(See Pregnancy, Childbirth, and the Newborn for our approach to birth plans.)
+2. Articulate those priorities in a birth plan – learn more about what to teach about developing a birth plan.
+(Or see Pregnancy, Childbirth, and the Newborn for more details on our approach to birth plans.)

 3. Key Questions.
 Here’s what we teach: